 The Mazda 3 sports and elegant paired down design that is very enjoyable, but the layout leaves a bit to be desired when it comes to accessibility.
 The controls that you are most often going to be taking advantage of are going to be just out of reach and somehow with the more minimalistic design of the Mazda 3 it does not have as much space for its driver and passengers.

 While there are plenty of reasons to go with a Mazda 3 or a Honda Civic for your next vehicle we feel like, unless you are looking specifically for an AWD car, the better choice is the Honda Civic.

 The CVT Transmissions will give you a much smoother ride and will help increase your fuel performance adding to the overall lower cost of ownership of the Civic over the Mazda 3.
-It is also the little features like the cap-less fueling system that helps avoid evaporation of fuel, or even the breaking power of the civic that adds to the safety features that will all give you so much more value from your purchase.
+It is also the little features like the cap-less fueling system that helps avoid evaporation of fuel or even the braking power of the civic that adds to the safety features that will all give you so much more value from your purchase.

 The Mazda 3 is a great vehicle, but unless you are looking for a smaller car with AWD, we suggest taking a closer look at the many ways the Honda Civic outperforms the Mazda 3.

 Swing out to Dick Hannah Honda today and for a test drive of one of our Honda Civics, or a multitude of other great Honda cars and trucks at the Dick Hannah Auto Mall in Vancouver, WA.
 We are just a quick jaunt over the river from Portland.

 And don’t forget to check out our Limited Lifetime Warranty on all new cars.